lumeland/lume.land/docs/overview/installation.md

 lume upgrade
 ```

-If you get an error upgrading from an old versions of Lume, just reinstall it.
-{.tip}

-Use the command `lume upgrade --dev` to install the latest development version
+The command `lume upgrade --dev` installs the latest development version (the
-(the last commit in the [Github repository](https://github.com/lumeland/lume)).
+last commit in the [Github repository](https://github.com/lumeland/lume)).
+It's
-It's useful to test new features of Lume before released.
+useful to test new features of Lume not yet released.

 Run `lume init` to create the `_config.js`, `deno.json` and `import_map.json`
 files in your project.